NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/fix_commit.md

 linkTitle: "Fix commit"
 weight: 4
 description: >
-  Fix commit
+  Fixing the message of the most recent commit

 ---

-## Fixing the last commit

 ### Changing the last commit message